phylotastic/phylo_services_docs/SpeciesListServer/SpeciesListArchiveGuide.md

 Each type of file is described below, with an example.

-The metafile is not required if the archive consists only of a "species.csv" and "list.csv" file formatted exactly as described below.
+The metafile is not required if the archive consists only of a "species.csv" and "list.csv" file in the standard format described below.

 To create an archive, compress all files (species data, list data, descriptor metafile) into a single archive file.
 Compression formats include ZIP 18 and TAR.GZ/TGZ.
 This single, compressed file is the __Species List Archive__ file, which can be easily uploaded into the Phylotastic portal to publish an author's own species list.
 As of July, 2016, the portal does not support custom archive formats.